ethical-se/ese-practices/ESE-FAQ.md

 7. Section 11 might pick up the risk-oriented approach of IEEE Std.
 7000.
 8. The glossary refers to the ESE glossary and also explains the solution-specific values.

+* Have data ethics been specified?
+  * *Answer:* Check out "Data Ethics: Code of Ethics for Data-Based Value Creation" <https://data-innovation.org/data-ethics/> by doi, a Thun-based [data innovation alliance](https://data-innovation.org/about-us/).
+Four documents (basics, recommendations, implementation, context) and a flow-oriented overview graphic are available for download.

 ### Misc